jundalisay/spblist/content/en/material/principles/part-1/chapter-08.md

 Spatial | Counterclockwise Rotation | Clockwise Rotation Radiant | Male (Positive Charge) | Female (Negative Charge) Convertible | Left Chirality | Right Chirality
-Material | Color Charge | Anti-Color Charge
+Material | Color Charge (Matter) | Anti-Color Charge (Antimatter)

 In the aethereal layer, this polarity is the tendency to divide versus the tendency to unite.

+- The positive manifests as "like attracting like"
+- The negative manifests as "opposites repelling"

 We use the following words for these poles: